How to migrate from nginx to Angie#

 ,

-$ sudo chown -R angie:angie /etc/angie/
+for example:$ sudo chown -R angie:angie /etc/angie/

 $ sudo chown -R angie:angie /usr/share/angie/